PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Distributed Execution With TCRs

 \subsection{Optimization: Deferred Synchronization}

-While stream synchronizing operations are unavoidable for data-dependent operations across streams, we can reduce the synchronization impact and achieve better overlapping by accounting for these operations during scheduling.

-\paragraph{Deferred Synchronization for Improved Overlap.} Our key idea is to front-load operations with implicit stream synchronization at the beginning of the work scheduled per stream.
+In TCR-based processing, stream-synchronizing operations are unavoidable for data-dependent operations across streams, making achieving overlap a unique challenge in this setting.
+However, we can reduce the synchronization overhead and achieve better overlap by accounting for relevant operations during scheduling.
+Our key idea is to front-load operations with implicit stream synchronization at the beginning of the work scheduled per stream.
 For example, instead of scheduling partitioning, shuffling, and probing for the right-hand chunk \texttt{R1} back-to-back in the same stream, we defer probing \texttt{R1} to avoid forcing an early stream synchronization (see the lower part of \Cref{fig:naive_vs_overlap_figure}).
 This strategy ensures that when another stream is used to process the next chunk \texttt{R2}, the asynchronous operations of the previous chunk (e.g., the network shuffle) run concurrently with the synchronizing operations of the current chunk.
-In the example, the probe on ``R1'' is scheduled as the 10th operation in stream~1, before partitioning and shuffling \texttt{R3}.
+In the example, the probe on \texttt{R1} is scheduled as the 10th operation in stream~1, before partitioning and shuffling \texttt{R3}.
 We refer to this strategy as the \emph{Deferred Synchronization} variant \circled{4}.
 In this variant, hash table operations are deferred: instead of executing them immediately after shuffling within the same stream of the current chunk, they are scheduled as the first operations of the \emph{next} chunk in that stream (see the scheduling order in the lower-right corner of \Cref{fig:naive_vs_overlap_figure}).
 This is most beneficial for probing each received chunk of the right-hand table, as described above, but similar measures allow the hash table build to run concurrently with operations on right-hand chunks (e.g., scheduled as the 7th operation after starting the first right-hand shuffle in the figure).

 \paragraph{Effects of Deferred Synchronization on Overlap.} Deferred synchronization enables consistent overlap between computation and communication, as visible in the rightmost timeline in \Cref{fig:beemon_shuffle}.
 This leads to a substantial runtime reduction and higher effective bus bandwidth, as shown for \emph{Deferred Synchronization} (green bar) in \Cref{fig:shuffle_scalability2}.
 Compared to the blocking variant, deferred synchronization improves performance by up to 2.5$\times$.
 For larger numbers of columns (i.e., greater shuffle volume) the \emph{Deferred Synchronization} variant approaches the practical upper limit of the network bandwidth, achieving more than 17~GiB/s out of a possible 22.3~GiB/s.